SylviaOne/Repo-hub/README.md

-## Why do pirates not know the alphabet?
-They always get stuck at "C".
+## What do you call an alligator in a vest?
+An in-vest-igator!